Public Access Scheme

-The Public Access Scheme (a.k.a.
-"Direct Access") allows members of the public in England and Wales to instruct a barrister directly.
+The Public Access Scheme ("Direct Access") allows members of the public in England and Wales to instruct a barrister directly.
 In the past, it was necessary for clients to use a solicitor or other third party in order to instruct a barrister.

 History

 The Public Access Scheme was established in 2004.
-The scheme allowed members of the public to instruct barristers directly, without the involvement of a solicitor, for the first time in more than a century.
+The scheme allowed members of the public to instruct barristers directly, without the involvement of a solicitor for the first time in more than a century.
 There was initially uncertainty as to whether clients would understand the limitations of barristers’ work.

 Over the course of numerous consultations conducted by the Bar Standards Board, the rules for public access practice were gradually relaxed to serve the public interest, particularly in light of pending cuts to Legal Aid funding.
 The current Public Access rules, which enable a wider scope of direct public access to barristers than previous versions, are covered in C119-C131 of the Code of Conduct contained in the Bar Standards Board Handbook which came into force on 15 April 2015.